-If we are unable to resolve your concerns to your satisfaction via the person dealing with the matter, then you should raise a formal complaint which will be dealt with and investigated by our dedicated Complaints team.
+If we are unable to resolve your concerns to your satisfaction via the team dealing with the matter, you should raise a formal complaint which will be dealt with and investigated by our dedicated Complaints Team.

-If you wish to raise such a complaint, please email us at Complaints@LawBlacks.com or write to us here with full details of the nature of your complaint:
+If you wish to raise a formal complaint, please email full details to Complaints@LawBlacks.com, or alternatively write to us at:

 - We will acknowledge your complaint within two working days following the date of receipt of your complaint at these offices.

-- We will thereafter investigate your complaint (including discussing the matter with the appropriate personnel who have handled the file and review the documentation on file) and provide you with a substantive formal response to your complaint, usually within 14 working days following the date of receipt of your complaint.
+- We will then investigate your complaint (including discussing the matter with the appropriate personnel who have handled the file, and reviewing the documentation on file), and provide you with a formal response to your complaint.
+Usually this will be within 14 working days following the date of receipt of your complaint.

-- If for any reason it is not possible to complete our investigation within this timeframe, then we will advise you of this, together with the alternative date on which you will receive our formal response.
-On occasion, where a matter is very complex, we may need a longer period of time to complete our investigations into your complaint.
-We will however always endeavour to provide you with our response as soon as possible where this is the case.
+- If for any reason it is not possible to complete our investigation and provide the response within this period, we will advise you of this and provide a revised date for the formal response.
+On occasion, where a matter is very complex, we may need a longer period to complete our investigations into your complaint, but we will always strive to provide you with our response as soon as possible.

-- We may arrange to meet with you or speak on the phone during the course of our investigation in order to assist in resolving your complaint.
+- During the course of our investigation, and in order to assist in resolving your complaint, we may arrange to meet with you or speak on the phone.
 It is important that we investigate your concerns thoroughly and take any necessary remedial action promptly.
-By meeting or speaking with you, our experience is that this can often assist with the process.
+Our experience is that meeting or speaking with you can often assist with the process.

-In the unlikely event that you are still not satisfied with the outcome of our Final Response and any remedial action being taken, you can then contact the Legal Ombudsman who may consider your complaint further.
+Accordingly, if you are not satisfied with our Final Response and any remedial action being taken or proposed, you can then contact the Legal Ombudsman service.

 If you are not a client of Blacks Solicitors LLP but have a complaint to make where Blacks are acting for another party in the transaction or matter, your appropriate course of action is to raise your concerns with your appointed legal representative.

-Please note that we are unfortunately unable to deal with you directly in cases where you have a legal representative already acting on your behalf.
+Please note that under our professional rules we are not allowed to deal with you directly in cases where you have a legal representative already acting on your behalf.

-If you are not a client of Blacks Solicitors LLP but have a complaint to make and are not represented by anyone acting on your behalf, please note that we will only be able to consider your complaint in the event that you are alleging that we have acted in breach of the principles or outcomes provided for in the SRA Code of Conduct.
+If you are not a client of Blacks Solicitors LLP but wish to raise a complaint and you are not using your own solicitors, we will only be able to consider your complaint if you are alleging that Blacks have acted in breach of any of the principles or outcomes provided for in the SRA Standards and Regulations.

 We will then contact you to acknowledge receipt of your correspondence and investigate the matters raised.